Standard navigation buttons can be replaced with Macro Buttons on each user form.

 Macro Buttons have the advantage of being able to use an image for each of the properties:

-Using Macro buttons as Navigation button on the user form is known as In Form Navigation.
+Using Macro buttons as Navigation buttons on the user form is known as In Form Navigation.

-As the navigation buttons are macro buttons Specification Macros will be required to navigate to the required forms.
+When the navigation buttons become Macro buttons, Specification Macros will be required to navigate to the relevant forms.

 You will need a Specification Macro to return to the previous form.
 Repeat the above steps and create a macro using the Navigate Backward task.